The DMS continues on its path…

 - Personal priorities.
 As many folks involved in the DMS are aware, Stephen’s work with the DMS was not a hobby – it was part of his music career.
-Basically, he was a professional helping others engage in their music-related hobby.
-His own business for decades included performing in the UK and USA, producing concerts and coaching freelance professional classical musicians.
 However, when people across the world were forced to isolate from each other, his business could no longer operate (events could not be hosted, nor was anyone interested in learning how to host them!).
 He and his wife made several bold attempts to revive his business, but it became clear it will never return to providing them with a living like it did for so long.
-Alongside unexpected long-term hospitalizations among his relatives both near and far, the Maestro must now focus on providing for and caring for his blood family beyond his music profession, which means difficult decisions had to be made about part of his chosen family, the DMS.
+Alongside unexpected long-term hospitalizations among his relatives both near and far, he must now focus on providing for and caring for his blood family beyond his music profession, which means difficult decisions had to be made about part of his chosen family, the DMS.

 FYI: According to the UK’s “Encore Musicians”, over 64% of musicians have left the profession, with most experiencing an 87% decrease in performing opportunities since the Covid-19 pandemic began.
 Maestro Stephen P Brown now contributes to those statistics.

-Most members, performers and volunteers in the various ensembles and programs that the DMS operates are very sad to see the Maestro step down, yet many are also excited about the future of community music, the DMS in particular.
+Most members, performers and volunteers in the various ensembles and programs that the DMS operates were very sad to see Brown step down, yet many are also excited about the future of community music, the DMS in particular.
 The Board of Directors has already begun preparing for the transition, and will be considering potential Conductors and a Program Manager for the DCB later next year.

 Originally, Stephen’s last performance with the Dunedin Concert Band was scheduled to be this Christmas, but with a recent influx of highly qualified, community-focused, advanced performers, we couldn’t resist him leading two more concerts with some of his own favorite – and somewhat challenging – concert band music.
 Make sure you register your seats for the DCB’s concerts in February and April when they become available!